Use the built-in web sockets server to receive real-time updates and notifications.

 PUSHER_PORT=your-port to the .env file.

-Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands:
+Once the configuration file is in place, start the process using the following commands:

 sudo supervisorctl reread